Yuweh/Swift-Mastery/DesignPatterns/README.md

 There are three main types of design patterns:

-1. Structural design pattern: Describes how objects are composed and combined to form larger structures.
+## 1. Structural design pattern:

+Describes how objects are composed and combined to form larger structures.

+Examples:

-Examples of structural design patterns include Model-View- Controller (MVC), Model-View-ViewModel (MVVM) and Facade.
+Model-View- Controller (MVC),

+Model-View-ViewModel (MVVM)

+and Facade.

-2. Behavioral design pattern: Describes how objects communicate with each other.
+## 2. Behavioral design pattern:

+Describes how objects communicate with each other.

+Examples:

+Delegation,

+Strategy

-Examples of behavioral design patterns are Delegation, Strategy and Observer.
+and Observer.

-3. Creational design pattern: Describes how to create or instantiate objects.
+## 3. Creational design pattern:

+Describes how to create or instantiate objects.

+Examples:

+Builder,

+Singleton

-Examples of creational patterns are Builder, Singleton and Prototype.
+and Prototype.

 - - -